 The portalScan.py script is located in the <Portal for ArcGIS installation location>\tools\security directory.
 Run the script from the command line or shell.
 You have the option to specify one or more parameters when running the script.

-The fully-qualified domain name of the machine where Portal is installed (i.e.: gisportal.domain.com).
-The default is the hostname of the machine where the script is run.
+The fully qualified domain name of the machine where Portal is installed (in other words, gisportal.domain.com).
+The default is the host name of the machine where the script is run.

 The password of an administrator account.